 The OACU, through delegated authority from the Deputy Director for Intramural Research, ensures that NIH research programs and facilities for animal care and use are in compliance with federal regulatory requirements and standards, and maintain full accreditation.

-Dr. Michael M. Gottesman, Deputy Director for Intramural Research serves as the Institutional Official for the NIH Intramural Research Program (IRP) and delegates his daily oversight responsibilities to the Director, OACU.
+Dr. Michael M. Gottesman, Deputy Director for Intramural Research, serves as the Institutional Official (IO) for the NIH Intramural Research Program (IRP) and delegates his daily oversight responsibilities to the Director, OACU.
 Twenty-five of 30 NIH components use animals in their intramural research programs.
 The ACU programs are directly overseen by an Institute or Center (IC) ACUC, and their program is directed by a senior veterinarian, the Animal Program Director (APD).
 In the conduct of their research, the scientific staff, ACUCs and APDs are responsible to the Institutional Official.
-The Animal Research Advisory Committee (ARAC), comprised mainly of the ACUC Chairs, meets monthly to discuss trans-NIH topics, develop trans-IC guidance and policy, and to provide advice to the Institutional Official.
-All components of the intramural NIH ACU program are accredited by AAALAC, International which is a private, nonprofit organization that promotes the humane treatment of animals in science through voluntary accreditation and assessment programs.
+The Animal Research Advisory Committee (ARAC), comprised mainly of the IC ACUC Chairs, meets regularly to discuss trans-NIH topics, develop trans-IC guidance and policy, and to provide advice to the IO.
+All components of the intramural NIH ACU program are accredited by AAALAC, International, a private, nonprofit organization that promotes the humane treatment of animals in science through voluntary accreditation and assessment programs.

-OACU administers the NIH intramural program of Animal Care and Use via managing the IRP Animal Welfare Assurance and programs of compliance with the following laws, regulations, standards and policies:
+OACU administers the NIH intramural program of Animal Care and Use through managing the IRP's OLAW Animal Welfare Assurance and other programs of compliance with the following laws, regulations, standards and policies: